Kiss My Ass, I’m Going Dancing

 so instead I took a moment to explain how I’m writing a new poem

-being tossed in a medical setting and she began blinking rapidly
+being tossed in a medical setting and began blinking rapidly

 and it became clear that she wanted me to hold the burden of her fear,

-she wanted me to feel scared like she was scared, so anyways, she said,
+she wanted me to feel scared like she was scared, anyway, she said,

 watch for reflections in the side mirrors of parked cars and shop windows